lrettenberger/Uncertainty-Aware-Particle-Segmentation-for-SEM/README.md

 # Uncertainty Aware Particle Segmentation for SEM Data

-Repository for our [npj Computational Materials](https://www.nature.com/npjcompumats/) publication accessible at: XXX
+Repository for our [npj Computational Materials](https://www.nature.com/npjcompumats/) publication accessible at: XXX The data used in our publication can be downloaded here: [Uncertainty-Aware-Particle-Segmentation-for-SEM-Data](https://github.com/lrettenberger/Uncertainty-Aware-Particle-Segmentation-for-SEM-Data)

 This repository contains two directories: **export_high_magnification** and **export_low_magnification**.
 We have discovered that the segmentation works best when distinguishing between high magnification scans and low magnification scans.